CareBoo/unity-algorand-sdk/Documentation~/algorand_standard_assets/creating_asas_in_editor.md

 ![TestNetAlgoExplorerAlgod](../images/testnet_algoexplorer_algod.png)

-> [Important!]
-When using an Algorand node in production, it's recommended to consider using multiple nodes or your own node in case of a service outtage.
+> [!Important] When using an Algorand node in production, it's recommended to consider using multiple nodes or your own node in case of a service outtage.
 Algo Explorer, while convenient, should not be relied upon by every Dapp.

 ## Creating the Algorand Standard Asset (ASA)